FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/drduh.md

 On the remote host, edit `/etc/ssh/sshd_config` to set `StreamLocalBindUnlink yes`

+!!! abstract "Optional"
-**Optional** Without root access on the remote host to edit `/etc/ssh/sshd_config`, socket located at `gpgconf --list-dir agent-socket` on the remote host will need to be removed before forwarding works.
+  Without root access on the remote host to edit `/etc/ssh/sshd_config`, socket located at `gpgconf --list-dir agent-socket` on the remote host will need to be removed before forwarding works.
 See [AgentForwarding GNUPG wiki page](https://wiki.gnupg.org/AgentForwarding) for more information.

 Import the public key on the remote host.
 On the local host, copy the public keyring to the remote host: